DariaKaf/project-1/README.md

     Find a way to clump together divs and track their position - should allow for detection collision on all squares in class.
     ^^^^^ NEED THIS ANYWAY TO BUILD OBSTACLE FORMATIONS

-* GENERATE AND MOVE OBSTACLES
+* GENERATE AND MOVE OBSTACLES -----
-  GENERATE
+----- THESE TO BE INCORPORATED INTO CREATE GRID??? ---- GENERATE
     const ObstaclesTypeOne = 'obstacleTypeOne'
     const ObstaclesTypeTwo = 'obstacleTypeTwo'